 - 4. The Library Interface is an optional module and can be stored in any Card and mode.
 It provides simplified communication, CRC and memory functions to the Security IC Embedded Software.
 The Library Interface is required by the Flashloader OS and the Crypto Libraries. - 5.
-The crypto library is an optional library which provides extended functionality and access to the following functionality to the Security IC Embedded Software: - Package Symmetric Ciphers for AES and TDES in various modes. - Package Random Number Generation which implements the hybrid deterministic RNG and hybrid physical RNG including health tests.

-- Package RSA Encryption / Decryption: RSA encryption, decryption and signature generation with key sizes from 1976 and up to 4096 bits.
+The crypto library is an optional library which provides extended functionality and access to the following functionality to the Security IC Embedded Software: - Package Symmetric Ciphers for AES and TDES in various modes. - Package Random Number Generation which implements the hybrid deterministic RNG and hybrid physical RNG including health tests. - Package RSA Encryption / Decryption: RSA encryption, decryption and signature generation with key sizes from 1976 and up to 4096 bits.
 Key sizes from 512 bits and less than 1976 bits are also supported but not in the scope of evaluation. - Package RSA Key Generation: Generation of RSA key pairs and public key computation with key sizes from 1976 and up to 4096 bits.
 If FIPS compliance is enforced, only key sizes from 2048 to 3072 bits are supported.
-Key sizes from 512 bits and less than 1976 bits are also supported but not in the scope of evaluation.
-Package ECC over GF(p): - The ECDSA (ECC over GF(p)) algorithm can be used for signature generation and signature verification. - The ECDSA (ECC over GF(p)) key generation algorithm can be used to generate ECC over GF(p) key pairs for ECDSA. - The ECDH (ECC Diffie-Hellman) key exchange algorithm can be used to establish cryptographic keys.
-It can be also used as secure point multiplication for curves with key sizes 128, 384 and 512 bits. - Provide secure point addition for Elliptic Curves over GF(p). - Provide curve parameter verification for Elliptic Curves over GF(p). - The TOE supports various key sizes for ECC over GF(p) up to a limit of 640 bits for signature generation, key pair generation and key exchange.
-For signature verification the TOE supports key sizes up to a limit of 640 bits. - Package SHA: - The SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 algorithms can be used for different purposes such as compute hash values in the course of digital signature creation and key verification. - The crypto library implements the KeyStore feature for a secure key management in RAM. - The crypto library further implements secure move, copy, and compare operations. - 6.
-The Flashloader OS is an optional module and stored in a memory segments assigned to SM of Logical Card B and cannot be directly accessed by the Security IC Embedded Software.
+Key sizes from 512 bits and less than 1976 bits are also supported but not in the scope of evaluation. - Package ECC over GF(p): - The ECDSA (ECC over GF(p)) algorithm can be used for signature generation and signature verification. - The ECDSA (ECC over GF(p)) key generation algorithm can be used to generate ECC over GF(p) key pairs for ECDSA. - The ECDH (ECC Diffie-Hellman) key exchange algorithm can be used to establish cryptographic keys.
+For the release package R1, R2 and R3, it can be also used as secure point multiplication for curves with key sizes 256, 384 and 512 bits.
+The key size limitation does not apply for the release package R4. - Provide secure point addition for Elliptic Curves over GF(p). - Provide curve parameter verification for Elliptic Curves over GF(p). - The TOE supports various key sizes for ECC over GF(p) up to a limit of 640 bits for signature generation, key pair generation and key exchange.
+For signature verification the TOE supports key sizes up to a limit of 640 bits. - Package SHA: - The SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 algorithms can be used for different purposes such as compute hash values in the course of digital signature creation and key verification. - The crypto library implements the KeyStore feature for a secure key management in RAM. - The crypto library further implements secure move, copy, and compare operations.
+Even though the TOE does not implement the full PACE protocol, the release package R4 of the TOE provides basic support for the implementation of this protocol in the IC Embedded Software via these secure operations. - The Flashloader OS is an optional module and stored in a memory segments assigned to SM of Logical Card B and cannot be directly accessed by the Security IC Embedded Software.
 It is located in ROM and FLASH.
 One-time executed code is located in FLASH and is removed after use.
 The freed up memory is then available for the Security IC Embedded Software.